Judgment, Energy Work, and Embracing the Reality of Love

 For instance, most of us have felt emotional pain when someone says something hurtful to us.
 This can send us into a period of rehashing the experience.
 And we may fall into comparing our own kindly nature to the other person’s unkindly nature.

-It is common to upgrade our sense of self-worth through such a comparison or judgement.
+It is common to upgrade our sense of self-worth through such a comparison or judgment.
 And we may form a habit of doing that over time.
 However, this sense of self-worth comes with the price of thinking ill of another person, which lowers personal energy vibration.

 The judging, camouflaged as concern, remains hidden from view.
 As such, it remains untreated.